pmem/pmem.github.io/_posts/2015-06-15-transactions.md

 ### Transactional operations

 Our library distinguishes 3 different transactional operations: allocation, free and set.
-Right now we will learn only about the last one, which - as the name suggests, it is used to safely *set* a memory block to some value.
+Right now we will learn only about the last one, which - as the name suggests, is used to safely *set* a memory block to some value.
 This is realized by 2 API functions: `pmemobj_tx_add_range` and `pmemobj_tx_add_range_direct`.
 Quoting the documentation:

  >Takes a "snapshot" of the memory block ... and saves it in the undo log.
  The application is then free to directly modify the object in that memory range.
 In case of failure or abort, all the changes within this range will be rolled-back automatically.